jimburton/scrabble/chapters/Chapter5.md

 ------------------------------------------------
 "
 ```
-The AI played the word ALEPH.
-At least that's a beginning :-)
+The library played the word ALEPH, which seems like a good place to start :-)

 ## Tests

 There is just one new test for this chapter.
 It checks that we can
-create an AI game and play the first two moves.
+create a One Player game and play the first two moves.
 See `Test.Chapter5`.

 ## Exercises

-+ The AI would be much more effective if it were more flexible about
++ The library would be much more effective if it were more flexible about
   choosing where to play.
 At the moment it can only play perpendicular
   to an existing word.
 It could play words that by adding letters to
   the beginning or end of existing ones, and could play words with the